Updated July 18, 2023

 While many people admit that they first tried illicit drugs because they were curious about how they would feel, most "addicts" don't become addicts because they are inherently bad people.
 In many cases, people become addicted to a substance because it takes away the loneliness, pain or stress that they are experiencing.
 Certain environmental factors, social attitudes and even genetics can also impact addiction.
 The truth is addiction is a much more complex issue than a simple moral shortcoming.

 As we demonstrated at the beginning, most people think of someone with an addiction as an individual with a disheveled appearance, of lower socioeconomic standing with no ambition and who may have a criminal record or be homeless.
 This is not usually true.
 In fact, many people who are caught in the throes of substance use can be considered "high functioning."
 This means they still work and engage in the hobbies they did previously, and, to a general observer, they are doing fine.

 For well-meaning friends and family, this can be an excuse to turn a blind eye and allow someone with an addiction to continue their destructive behaviors until someone gets hurt.
 While we certainly understand the desire not to stir up trouble or overreact to a situation, if you suspect that a loved one may have a "high-functioning" addiction, it is still important that they receive help as soon as possible.

 Within the United States, 9% of adults have or will misuse prescription drugs during their lifetime.
-In 2016, more than 40% of deaths due to opioid overdose were the result of overdosing on prescription opioids.
+Opioid prescription deaths increased by 18% from 2017 to 2021.
 Doctors often prescribe opioids for pain relief, but these medications quickly become dangerous when people take them for too long or in ways they were never intended to.
 Opioids are meant to be taken for a short time for pain, not to cope with stress or emotional pain or, in the case of teens and young adults, as a social activity.